ropensci/rcites/inst/assets/draft_answer.md

 > I love that code for making distribution maps is included in the vignette, but had some issues with the example.
 The mapping example in the vignette doesn't work- the following error occurs when running as.data.frame(spp_distributions("4521")):

-We have now rebuild the vignettes and it works.
+We have now rebuild the vignettes and everything works fine.
 In order to have a comprehensive explanation of the package features, we introduce a set of three vignettes in total:

 1. [Get started with rcites](https://ibartomeus.github.io/rcites/articles/get_started.html) introduces into the overall package and how to apply the key features.
 2. [Study case: the African bush elephant (*Loxodonta africana*)](https://ibartomeus.github.io/rcites/articles/elephant.html) runs through different use examples of the package.
 More will be added bit by bit.
 3. [Bulk analysis with rcites](https://ibartomeus.github.io/rcites/articles/bulk_analysis.html) illustrates how the package's bulk analysis features work.

+### Not implemented

+Noam Ross had a fair point about the cache of the package.
+It is a direction we will consider in future release (some skills remain to be learned).